restic/restic/doc/030_preparing_a_new_repo.rst

 .. code-block:: console

     $ restic -r gs:foo:/ init
-    enter password for new backend:
+    enter password for new repository:
     enter password again:

-    created restic backend bde47d6254 at gs:foo2/
+    created restic repository bde47d6254 at gs:foo2/
     [...]

 The number of concurrent connections to the GCS service can be set with the